joelhawksley/identity/components/slides.md

 ^ Low powered netbooks, chrome books, or tablets, which buckle under heavy Javascript.

-^ At our scale, even a small percentage of users is a large number of people

 ---

 # [fit] Browsers

-^ Since we don't *need* javascript to run our site, we can simply turn if off for older browsers that are hard to maintain compatibility with.
+^ And since we don't *need* javascript to run our site, we can simply turn if off for older browsers that are hard to develop for

+^ which makes our javascript easier to maintain.

 ^ How do we do it?